francoj22/springboot-auth/README.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+### Running by using Docker

+Build an image
+docker build -t springauth/springauth-docker .

+Run the Image
+docker run -p 8080:8080  springauth/springauth-docker

+on port 8080